Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Separation of variables techniques}

-The temperature distribution and thermal damage in skin tissues under the effect of the pulse laser heating and fluid cooling is analytically investigated by using the Pennes, C-V and DPL models.
-Specifically, the bio-heat DPL model considering the general boundary conditions is solved~\cite{Lin2016}.
-The second-order differential equation with non-homogeneous boundary conditions is dealt with extending the shifting variable method firstly established in~\cite{Lin1996}.
-In~\cite{Lin2016}, the comparison of the thermal damage index, $\Omega$, obtained via several thermal damage models is performed.
-Most of the models have the form similar to the more famous Arrhenius burn integration proposed by Henriques and Moritz, $\Omega=\int_{0}^{t} \mathrm{A}\,\exp(-\mathrm{E}_a/\mathrm{R}T)\,dt$ with A, E$_a$, and R being, respectively, the material frequency factor, the activation energy, and the universal gas constant~\cite{FXu2010ch}.
+The temperature distribution and thermal damage in skin tissues under the pulse laser heating and fluid cooling are analyzed using the Pennes, MCV, and DPL models.
+Specifically, the bioheat DPL model considering the general boundary conditions is solved \cite{Lin2016}.
+The second-order differential equation with nonhomogeneous boundary conditions is dealt with by extending the shifting variable method firstly established in \cite{Lin1996}.
+In \cite{Lin2016}, the comparison of the thermal damage index, $\Omega$, obtained via several thermal damage models is performed.
+Most of the models have the form similar to the more famous Arrhenius burn integration proposed by Henriques and Moritz, $\Omega=\int_{0}^{t} \mathrm{A}\,\exp(-\mathrm{E}_a/\mathrm{R}T) \textrm{d}t$ with A, E$_a$, and R being, respectively, the material frequency factor, the activation energy, and the universal gas constant \cite{FXu2010ch}.

 Hence, the difference between the models directly relates to the discrepancy of their coefficients which are implied in the burn damage integral.
 The difference between the coefficients is attributed to the different experimental databases used to delineate the models and also unlike focus while analyzing the burn process.
-It is found that for all three Pennes, C-V and DPL models under the same condition, $\Omega$ of the Wu model is the largest while that of the Fugitt is the lowest.
-Also, the $\Omega$ of Henriques model is overestimated due to the temperature-independent activation energy and the frequency factor.
-Further, the effect of simultaneous implication of pulsed heating and the cooling of the skin for thermal therapy is studied.
-On the other hand, the exact analytical solution of temperature distribution in living tissues during the thermal treatment is studied by solving 1-D Pennes' bioheat equation (PBHE) with the Separation of variables technique~\cite{Dutta2017}.
+For all three models (Pennes, MCV, and DPL) under the same condition, $\Omega$ of the Wu model is the largest while that of the Fugitt is the lowest.
+Also, the $\Omega$ of the Henriques model is overestimated due to the temperature-independent activation energy and the frequency factor.
+Further, the effect of the simultaneous implication of pulsed heating and the cooling of the skin for thermal therapy is studied.
+On the other hand, the exact analytical solution of temperature distribution in living tissues during the thermal treatment is studied by solving 1-D Pennes' bioheat equation (PBHE) with the separation of variables technique \cite{Dutta2017}.